 Summer Fieldwork 2023 OSU Anthropology

-5 images of fieldwork completed by Ohio State graduate students on a scarlet background
+5 images of Ohio State graduate students in the field on a scarlet background

 Reading more about the ongoing work in the field by our graduate students!